Our skilled volunteer board oversees our strategic direction.

 Vijaya Joshi

-Board director and Deputy board chair
+Board director and Deputy Board Chair

 I have had a long association with Timor-Leste, since living there between 2001- 2003.
 After returning to Australia I have travelled to Timor-Leste annually, for personal and professional reasons.
 I am passionate about building the capacity of the health system in Timor-Leste, and contributing to better wellbeing outcomes for Timorese people.